mendix/docs/content/en/docs/refguide/modeling/resources/task-queue.md

 ### 2.9 Execution Context {#context}

-Prior to Mendix 9.6 tasks were always executed in a system context, even if the scheduling microflow had **Apply entity access** set to *true* (see [Microflow Properties](/refguide/microflow/) for more information).
-As of Mendix 9.6 this behavior has been deprecated and tasks now run in an equivalent context to the one in which they were scheduled.
+Tasks now run in an equivalent context to the one in which they were scheduled.
 This has the following effect:

 In case where **Apply entity access** is set to *true*, the following rules apply: